yaoyao-liu/minimal-light/index.md

 I worked as a software engineer in the industry for nearly a decade at [Snap Inc.](https://snap.com/en-US) (Seattle office), [Microsoft](https://www.microsoft.com/en-us/) (Redmond HQ), and startup ([ArcSite](https://www.arcsite.com/), Shanghai office).
 I've worked in various areas such as ML-enabled recommender systems, data analysis, scalable backend service and infrastructure, mobile applications, etc.

-## Research Interests
+## Research
-My research interest is **context-driven systems thinking** to enable **trustworthy and safe AIware**.
-Guided by the **ideological** systems thinking mindset and the **realistic** industrial context, my work aims to improve trustworthiness and safety of AIware, i.e. AI-powered software, in the Foundational Model (FM) era.
-I love combining concepts and techniques from different fields to achieve my research goals.
+My main research interest is **Systems Thinking for Trustworthy AIware** (i.e., AI-powered software).
+Guided by the ideological systems thinking mindset and the realistic industrial context, my work aims to improve the trustworthiness and safety of AIware in the era of Large Language Models (LLMs).
+My research lies at the intersection of Software Engineering and AI.

-Keywords: AI for Software Engineering (AI4SE), Software Engineering for AI (SE4AI), Foundational Models (FM), Data Science, Systems Engineering
+Keywords: AI for Software Engineering (AI4SE), Software Engineering for AI (SE4AI), Large Language Models (LLMs), Data Science, Systems Science and Engineering

 ## News
 **⚡ Oct 2024:** I'm honored to be a Program Committee Member of [RAIE 2025](https://conf.researchr.org/home/icse-2025/raie-2025).
 Looking forward to the submissions and reviews!